-Hollowdog's music is the continuance of the soundtrack of a generation—Rock, Soul, Reggae and Blues, re-worked into the present, blending well-crafted songs and joyful jams into what one Portland music producer called “Classic Rock that you haven't heard before.”
+Hollowdog's music is the continuance of the soundtrack of a generation—Rock, Roots, Soul, Reggae and Blues, re-worked into a modern groove, blending well-crafted songs and joyful jams into what one Portland music producer called “Classic Rock that you haven't heard before.”

 Lead Guitar, Vocals, Songwriting

 Jon was born, at an early age, in San Francisco.
 He came of age during the late 60's and early 70's and was heavily influenced by the music of that era.
 Jon didn't start playing until later in life, but once he started, he went all-in, and now he can't leave anything with strings alone.

 In Hollowdog, Jon has found the perfect outlet for his urge to play and write music.
 He enjoys the company of his band mates and delights in their creative input.
 By most accounts, Jon is easy to feed and keep clean.